On this page, you can configure the following:

 |Click this button to create a copy of the selected browser.|

 In this section, specify the default IntelliJ IDEA browser that will be used by default for rendering external resources and previewing files with Web contents.
-This browser will be referred to as Default in the context menu when you choose on the main menu or on the context menu of a file.
+This browser will be referred to as Default in the context menu when you choose from the main menu or from the context menuu of a file.

 Select the default browser from the list.
 The possible options are:

 Configure the browser icons popup in the editor